simple-acme/simple-acme.github.io/reference/plugins/order/domain.md

 - *.contoso.net
 - *.contoso.co.uk

-Three certificates will be generated: one for `example.com`, one for `contoso.net` and one for `contoso.co.uk`.
+Three certificates will be generated: one for all `example.com` bindings, one for `contoso.net` bindings and one for `contoso.co.uk` bindings.

-Not compatible with custom CSR source.
+Not compatible with the [custom CSR](/reference/plugins/source/csr) source.

-## Unattended
-`--order domain`